Class Documentation

 int Compound::GetMatIndex();

-return the compound name, the formula, the molecular weight [g/mol], the density [g/cm3] and the material index number, respectively.
+return the compound physical state, name, formula, molecular weight [g/mol], density [g/cm3] and the material index number, respectively.

 The method,